danmontesi/tud18-ds4se/README.md

 The final goal was to prepare a presentation of results of analysis, compare it with "Don't Touch My Code!" and form conclusions.

 ## Description of work and operational decisions
 We considered the repository of the Rust programming language https://github.com/rust-lang/rust for our analysis.
-Rust is an open-source programing language, aimed on prevention of segmentation faults and thread safety.
+Rust is an open-source programming language, aimed on prevention of segmentation faults and thread safety.

 As a component we considered single file.
-It was motivated by clear segregation of project modules into files and not complicated ways of mining statisctics and parameters of a GitHub file.
+It was motivated by clear segregation of project modules into files and not complicated ways of mining statistics and parameters of a GitHub file.

 The range of dates we considered was between commits `3d7cd77e442ce34eaac8a176ae8be17669498ebc` (12/10/15) and `e8a0123241f0d397d39cd18fcc4e5e7edde22730` (12/22/16).
 This corresponds to release version 1.14.0 and all the changes in the year before leading up to it.